lh3/lh3.github.com/_posts/2018-04-02-minimap2-and-the-future-of-bwa.md

 Generally, I still think minimap2 is a competitive short-read mapper and I will use it often in my research projects.
-However, given that the performance of minimap2 is not as consistent as bwa-mem given short reads of varying quality, bwa-mem is still better for production uses, at least before I find a way to improve minimap2.
+However, given that the performance of minimap2 is not as consistent as bwa-mem for short reads of varying quality, bwa-mem is still better for production uses, at least before I find a way to improve minimap2.